AbijithBalaji/Obsidian-Sync/README.md

 ![Ogresync Logo](logo.ico)

 **Ogresync** is an open-source synchronization tool that automates syncing your Obsidian vault with GitHub using Git and SSH.
-Developed by **Ogrelix**, a dynamic MSMI-registered startup, Ogresync helps you keep your personal knowledge base safe, versioned, and up-to-date—all with minimal manual intervention.
+Built using Python, it’s a project by **Ogrelix**, a startup focused on creating streamlined, user-centric software tools that simplify digital workflows.

 ---

 ## Features

 - **One-Time Setup Wizard**
-  Automatically detects your Obsidian installation, allows you to select your vault folder, and configures Git and SSH (including key generation and detailed manual instructions if needed).
+  Automatically detects Obsidian, configures Git and SSH, and guides you through selecting your vault and linking your GitHub repository.

 - **Automatic Synchronization**
-  Stashes local changes, pulls remote updates (with conflict resolution if necessary), launches Obsidian for editing, and then commits and pushes your changes automatically.
+  Detects local changes, pulls remote updates with stash support, launches Obsidian, and upon closing, commits and pushes updates automatically.

 - **Intelligent Conflict Resolution**
-  If a file is modified both locally and on GitHub, Ogresync detects conflicts and prompts you with user-friendly options to keep local changes, use remote changes, or merge manually.
+  Handles merge conflicts with options to keep local or remote changes, or resolve manually.
+(Currently under refinement—see Known Issues.)

-- **Offline Operation**
+- **Offline Resilience**
-  Works gracefully when offline by committing local changes and queuing them for push when internet connectivity is restored.
+  Works even without an internet connection, queues local commits, and pushes them automatically when online.

-- **Cross-Platform Support**
+- **Cross-Platform Compatibility**
-  Built in Python, Ogresync runs on Windows, Linux (packaged as an AppImage), and macOS (packaged as a .app bundle).
+  Supports Windows, Linux (AppImage), and macOS (.app).
+Platform-specific behaviors are handled internally.

-- **Open Source & Community-Driven**
+- **Community-Centric & Open Source**
-  We welcome contributions!
-Ogresync is designed for collaboration and continuous improvement.
+  Contributions, feedback, and ideas are welcome to enhance and expand the project further.

 ---